-Here are some of the basic forms with examples to help you understand and use inversion correctly.
+Here are some of the basic forms with examples to help you understand and learn how to use inversion correctly.

 1. Negative adverbial phrases

-Inversion is often possible when we start a sentence with a negative adverb or adverb phrase such as rarely, seldom or never.
+Inversion is often possible when we start a sentence with a negative adverb or adverbial expression such as barely, no sooner, rarely, seldom or never.

 Rarely will you hear classical music on the radio now.